ubreddy/rezolve-docs/docs/portal/intent-groups.md

 # Intent Groups

-Understanding and managing intent groups in the AITSM Service Portal.
+Understanding and managing intent groups in the Rezolve.ai Service Portal.

 ## Overview